lighter3000/Jeopardy-Game/README.md

 - More Topics and Questions
 - ~Players and Pointsystem (being displayed either on admin Window or somewhere else)~ -- Done
 - Make it possible to add points to the players via AdminWindow (currently working on it)
+- Make the code better (f.e.
+AdminWindow and GameWindow are inherited by another super class)

 ## Future Ideas if I want to (for this project)